 Tropes associated with him:

-- Awesome, Dear Boy: Peter Stormare cameos in the music video for Sabaton's song "Uprising" as the unnamed German Army officer leading the crackdown on the Polish Resistance.
+- Awesome, Dear Boy: Peter Stormare cameos in the music video for Sabaton's song "Uprising" as the unnamed German SS officer leading the crackdown on the Polish Resistance.
 According to bassist Pär Sundström, Stormare found the offer in a pile of offers he got from his agent when he was looking for his next gig, and just thought the idea was really cool.

 - Bilingual Bonus: Sometimes speaks and/or swears in Swedish in some of his non-Swedish movies, most prominent in Minority Report and The Lost World: Jurassic Park.